jeskaj/dance-diary-terminal-app/README.md

 #### [3] Update Student Contact Details

-Use this feature to update student contact details.
+Use this feature to update a student's email address or mobile number.

 When this feature is selected, the user is requested to enter the name of a student, or any key to see a list of current student names (as described in the previous feature).

-Once a valid name has been entered, the user is presented with the student's current contact details and given the

-must choose to update the student's email or mobile.
-The user will receive an `INVALID INPUT` warning if anything other than `e` or `m` is entered:
+Once a valid name has been entered, the user is presented with the student's current contact details for review.
+They can then choose to update the student's email or mobile (or cancel the update).
+The user will receive an `INVALID INPUT` warning if anything other than `e`, `m` or `0` is entered:

 ![Student Update Details](docs/student-update-details.png)